-- 1. That prior to the commencement of any site clearance works, the applicant requires to satisfy themselves by undertaking a comprehensive survey that the development shall not impact upon Protected Species. - 2.
-To protect the amenities of occupiers of premises from unreasonable noise and vibration levels the applicant must consult or arrange for their main contractor to consult with either Sharon Lindsay or Emilie Smith at Inverclyde Council, Environmental & Public Protection (01475 714200), prior to the commencement of works to agree times and methods to minimise noise disruption from the site. - 3.
+- To protect the amenities of occupiers of premises from unreasonable noise and vibration levels the applicant must consult or arrange for their main contractor to consult with either Sharon Lindsay or Emilie Smith at Inverclyde Council, Environmental & Public Protection (01475 714200), prior to the commencement of works to agree times and methods to minimise noise disruption from the site. - 2.
 To protect the amenity of the immediate area, the creation of nuisance due to light pollution and to support the reduction of energy consumption.
-All external lighting on the application site should comply with the Scottish Government Guidance Note "Controlling Light Pollution and Reducing Lighting Energy Consumption". - 4.
-Site Drainage: Suitable and sufficient measures for the effective collection and disposal of surface water should be implemented during construction phase of the project as well as within the completed development to prevent flooding within this and nearby property.

-- 5. Rats, drains and sewers: Prior to the construction phase it is strongly recommended that any existing, but redundant, sewer/drainage connections should be sealed to prevent rat infestation and inhibit the movement of rats within the area via the sewers/drains. - 6.
-The applicant should be fully aware of the Construction (Design & Management) Regulations 2015 (CDM 2015) and it's implications on client duties etc. - 7.
+All external lighting on the application site should comply with the Scottish Government Guidance Note "Controlling Light Pollution and Reducing Lighting Energy Consumption". - 3.
+Site Drainage: Suitable and sufficient measures for the effective collection and disposal of surface water should be implemented during construction phase of the project as well as within the completed development to prevent flooding within this and nearby property. - 4.
+Rats, drains and sewers: Prior to the construction phase it is strongly recommended that any existing, but redundant, sewer/drainage connections should be sealed to prevent rat infestation and inhibit the movement of rats within the area via the sewers/drains. - 5.
+The applicant should be fully aware of the Construction (Design & Management) Regulations 2015 (CDM 2015) and its implications on client duties etc. - 6.
 Surface Water: Any SUDS appraisal must to give appropriate weight to not only any potential risk of pollution to watercourses but to suitable and sufficient measures for the effective collection and disposal of surface water to prevent flooding.
 Measures should be implemented during the construction phase of the project as well as the within the completed development to prevent flooding within the application site and in property / land nearby.
-It is also recommended that a long term maintenance plan should be developed prior to the commencement of the proposed development. - 8.
+It is also recommended that a long term maintenance plan should be developed prior to the commencement of the proposed development. - 7.
 Design and Construction of Buildings Gulls: It is very strongly recommended that appropriate measures be taken in the design of all buildings and their construction, to inhibit the roosting and nesting of gulls.
 Such measures are intended to reduce nuisance to, and intimidation of, persons living, working and visiting the development.